 Even though people weren’t talking about it back in 1946, we were actually pioneers in reusable materials.
 As Ernest Paper Company, our boxes have always been made with the byproducts from milling lumber.
 So for 75 years, we’ve been doing the upcycling thing long before there was even a term for it.
-But there is much, much more that can done to have less of an impact on Mother Earth.
-By reducing and reusing materials, and through the creation of zero-waste products, we’re always keeping an eye on staying green while keeping our customers in the black.
+But there is much, much more that can be done to have less of an impact on Mother Earth.
+By reducing and reusing materials, and by creating zero-waste products, we’re always keeping an eye on staying green while keeping our customers in the black.

 THE BIG SOLVE?
 DISSOLVABLE PACKAGING.

-To draft off the shipping topic above, that’s another key way we keep our impact to a minimum at Ernest.
+Speaking of eco-friendly shipping policies, that’s another key way we keep our impact to a minimum at Ernest.
 With 13 locations nationwide, spanning from Portland, OR, to Raleigh, NC, we work predominately with companies within a 100 mile radius of our respective divisions.
-Which means our clients don’t have to hire a freight company to haul their products halfway across the U.S. That translates into major savings on diesel, daylight and of course, dollars.
+This means our clients don’t have to hire a freight company to haul their products halfway across the U.S. Our shipping approach translates into major savings on diesel, daylight and of course, dollars.

 FROM SINKS TO APPAREL, LESS EQUALS “YES.”